Romashkaa/telekit/docs/tutorial/13_telekit_dsl_syntax.md

 For such cases, there’s a special magic scene called `back`.

-The magic scene `back` automatically determines the previous scene using a FILO stack.
+The magic scene `back` automatically determines the previous scene using a LIFO stack.

 Let’s rewrite the previous example using `back`: